Madame-Aehm/CAB-Project-3-Spikes/12. Deploy/notes.md

 **read** requests refer to requests to **get** data, but not change it in any way.
 It can be further broken down into **get** (single document) and **list** (multiple documents). **write** refers to requests to alter documents in some way.
 It can be further broken down into **create**, **update** and **delete**.
 See more about [basic](https://firebase.google.com/docs/firestore/security/rules-structure#basic_readwrite_rules) and [granular](https://firebase.google.com/docs/firestore/security/rules-structure#granular_operations) operations.

-My app uses two collections: one for "comments" and one for "favourites".
+My app uses one collection: "comments".

 My comments collection is open to be **read** by anybody.
 I first need to [match](https://firebase.google.com/docs/firestore/security/get-started#writing_rules) the path of my collection, then I can allow **read** with no conditions: